swup/docs/src/docs/getting-started/getting-started.md

 Swup is a versatile and extensible **page transition library** for server-rendered websites.
-It manages the complete lifecycle of a page visit by intercepting link clicks, loading the new page in the background and smoothly transitioning between the old and new content.
+It manages the complete lifecycle of a page visit by intercepting link clicks, loading the new page in the background, and smoothly transitioning between the old and new content.

-Its goal is to make it effortless to add page transitions to a site, while providing lots of other quality-of-life improvements like caching, smart preloading and forms support.
+Its goal is to make it effortless to add page transitions to a site, while providing many other quality-of-life improvements such as caching, smart preloading and form submissions.

 ## Features